Skip to content

 Influence on Bitcoin

-When Satoshi Nakamoto published the Bitcoin whitepaper in 2008, he specifically cited Wei Dai's b-money as a key influence.
-Many of b-money's core concepts appear in Bitcoin's design:
+When Satoshi Nakamoto published the Bitcoin whitepaper in 2008, he specifically cited Wei Dai's b-money as a key influence and acknowledged it as an inspiration.
+Many of b-money's core concepts appear directly in Bitcoin's design:

 Bitcoin uses proof-of-work to create new currency, just as b-money proposed.
 Miners compete to solve computational puzzles, and successful miners receive newly created bitcoin as a reward.